syncfusion-content/wpf-docs/wpf/SfSmithChart/Getting-Started.md

 ### Add header to smith chart

-The header of the smith chart acts as the title, to identify the purpose of the chart.
+The header of the smith chart acts as the title, to identify the purpose of the smith chart.

 Here you specify “Impedance Transmission” as header in the below code example.